 Directions may be given by the Harbour Master in any such reasonable manner as he may think fit.

-The Harbour Master may refuse the entry of un-notified Dangerous Substances.
+The Harbour Master may refuse the entry of un-notified Dangerous Goods.